 WEL bit.
 The Write Enable Latch (WEL) bit is a volatile bit that is set to "1" by the WREN instruction.
 WEL needs to be set to "1" before the device can accept program and erase instructions, otherwise the program and erase instructions are ignored.
 WEL automatically clears to "0" when a program or erase operation completes.
-To ensure that both WIP and WEL are "0" and the device is ready for the next program or erase operation, it is recommended that WIP be confirmed to be "0" before checking that WEL is also "0".
+To ensure that both WIP and WEL are "0" and the device is ready for the next program or erase operation, it is recommended that WIP be confirmed to be "0" before checking that WEL is also "0" (Please refer to "Figure 28.
+WRSR flow").
 If a program or erase instruction is applied to a protected memory area, the instruction will be ignored and WEL will clear to "0".